Solomon's Kingdom Was Running Like a Fortune 500 — Modern Paraphrase | nocap.bible

 The Military Fleet 🐎

-On top of the food supply, Solomon had serious military infrastructure.
+On top of the food supply, had serious military infrastructure.
 We're talking 40,000 stalls of horses for his chariots and 12,000 horsemen.
 That's not a small-town operation — that's a superpower-level military.

 And those twelve district officers?
 They kept the whole supply chain moving for the king's table and everyone who came to eat at it.
 Each one in their assigned month.
 They let nothing be lacking.
 Even the horses were covered — barley and straw delivered to every location where it was needed, each officer handling their duty.